SkretasLab/ProteoSeeker/README.md

 ~~~

 ### Phobius
-For either case of installation process, in order to use the topology and signal peptide predictions provided by Phobius you must download Phobius from https://phobius.sbc.su.se/data.html.
-Otherwise, ProteoSeeker will run without performing topology and signal peptide predictions in its seek functionality.
+<p align="justify">For either case of installation process, in order to use the topology and signal peptide predictions provided by Phobius you must download Phobius from https://phobius.sbc.su.se/data.html.
+Otherwise, ProteoSeeker will run without performing topology and signal peptide predictions in its seek functionality.</p>

 # 3. Use
 ## 3.1 Parameter file